Complexlity/creative-art-marketplace/README.md

 ### [Nextjs](https://nextjs.org/)

-The project was bootstrap using Nextjs which is a meta framework build on top of react.
-It provides out of the box features like routing, server-side rendering and creating backend apis
+The project was bootstrap using Nextjs which is a meta framework built on top of React.
+It provides out-of-the-box features like routing, server-side rendering and creating backend APIs

 ### [TailwindCSS](https://tailwindcss.com/)

 TailwindCSS has been used to style the site.
-It offers out of the box utility classes as well as make it easy to create a consistent design system with it's [colors](https://tailwindcss.com/docs/customizing-colors), it's consistent spacing values
+It offers out-of-the-box utility classes as well as make it easy to create a consistent design system with its [colors](https://tailwindcss.com/docs/customizing-colors), its consistent spacing values

 ### [DaisyUI](https://daisyui.com/) and [Flowbite](https://flowbite.com/)

-These two are component libraries built on tailwind.
+These two are component libraries built on Tailwind.
 They come with beautifully style components.
-They are built on tailwind so this make them easy to customize(colors, size, etc) to my preference
+They are built on tailwind so this makes them easy to customize(colors, size, etc) to my preference

 ### [Framer-motion](https://www.framer.com/motion/)